 Calcium is the primary nutrient for bone health.
-As the bones break down and grow each day, it is essential that people get enough calcium in their diets.
+As the bones break down and grow each day, it is essential to get enough calcium.

-Vitamin K-2 plays an essential role in bone health by reducing calcium loss and helping minerals bind to the bones.
+Vitamin K2 is essential to bone health.
+It reduces calcium loss and helps minerals bind to the bones.

 A person can absorb vitamin D through moderate sun exposure.
 Without sufficient vitamin D, a person has a higher risk of developing bone disease, such as osteoporosis or osteopenia.

-People should avoid rapid weight loss and cycling between gaining and losing weight.
-As a person loses weight they can lose bone density, but the density is not restored when a person gains back the weight.
+Doctors recommend people avoid rapid weight loss and cycling between gaining and losing weight.
+As a person loses weight, they can lose bone density, but gaining back the weight will not restore bone density.
 This reduction in density can lead to weaker bones.

 Super low calorie diets can lead to health problems, including bone density loss.

-Before dieting, discuss calorie needs with a healthcare provider to determine a safe target number of calories to consume.
-Any diet should include a balance of protein, fats, vitamins, and minerals.
+Before restricting calories, discuss calorie needs with a qualified healthcare professional, such as a primary care doctor or registered dietitian, to determine a safe target number of calories to consume.

-Protein plays an essential role in bone health and density, and a person should ensure that they have enough protein in their diet.
+Protein plays an essential role in bone health and density.

-Talk with a doctor before significantly altering protein intake.
+People can talk with a doctor before significantly altering their protein intake.

 Foods rich in magnesium and zinc include: